jochenkohler/TKT4196_material/GetStartedPython.md

 ### Conda Environments

 It is a good idea that we work on a course specific conda environment.
 A conda environment is a directory that contains a specific collection of conda packages that we will us in the course installed.
-So we can be sure to have the required packages and dependencies when you are in the environment.
-And the course specific instalation will not "disturb" when you are outside the environment.
+So we can be sure to have the required packages and dependencies when we are in the environment.
+And the course specific installation will not "disturb" when you are outside the environment.

 Create a conda environment called tktpy:
 ```